3-Week-assignment-Group-12/Group-12/Diary.md

 Writer: Aron Bjarki Ingvason

     1. We started by Writing the usecases for all the A requirements
-    2. We started on class diagram and three layers.
+    2. We started on class diagram and full layers view.
     3. We finished the User group analysis.
     4. Started doing the UI design.

+---

+Date: 26.11.2025

+Writer: Nökkvi Fannar Halldórsson

+    1. Finished writing the usecases for A requirements and arranged them in the correct order in our design document
+    2. Started writing the usecases for B and C requirements
+    3. Kept working on the UI design
+    4. Finished the class diagram
+    5. Completed the full layers view